 For years, the word “can’t” had been engraved into my psyche.
 As a matter of fact, my childhood and most of my adulthood was spent trapped in an ongoing cycle of poor thinking that led me to believe, in very little time, that I really couldn’t achieve anything in my life.

-I was born with an eye disorder called, Cone Dystrophy, and due to the amount of stigma and a lack of acceptance about my disorder, I found myself sinking into this idea of feeling “limited.”
+I was born with an eye disorder called cone dystrophy.
+However, due to the amount of stigma and a lack of acceptance about my disorder—I found myself sinking into this idea of feeling “limited.”
 Growing up, teachers and peers kept telling me that (1) I wasn’t going to achieve anything in life, (2) I wasn’t smart enough, and (3) college wasn’t for me.

 Things I Learned about Life:

 - I learned that well-being is my number one priority.
 Easy on the chocolate, heavy on the asparagus.

 - I learned that I have the power to let my mind believe what I tell myself, so why not convince my mind how wonderful I am?
 Meditation helps with this.

 - I learned that worry never solves my problems.
 Not much sense staying up all night worrying about whether I should have blueberry pancakes or strawberry waffles.